-For the format of your CV choose either a reversed chronological CV - most recent activity first or a functional CV - activities grouped thematically.
+For the format of your CV choose either a reverse chronological order - most recent activity first or a functional CV - activities grouped thematically.
 The functional CV is getting more popular, since it allows you to strengthen certain skills and experience, and “gaps” in your CV are less obvious.

 The brief one or maximum two page CV, giving only the facts and figures, is usually all what UK employers expect to see.
 However, the order in which your data are listed is important.
 Your UK CV should contain “Personal Details”, “Education”, “Language Proficiency”, “Work Experience” and “Leisure Activities” sections.

 Start your UK CV with “Personal Details” and list your name, address, contact information, birth date, marital status and nationality.
 Often CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
 A daytime phone number, with the international access code, is most important one.
 Employers are not allowed to discriminate, so by putting date of birth and nationality details down saves them having to ask you.

 The next section is “Education”.
 Starting from most recent first, list with dates only the academic centers where a qualification was earned, areas of study and diplomas/degrees.
 A-Level can be listed; the grades do not have to be included.
 Mention additional courses and training, and special skills such as computer programs in which you are proficient.

 In “Language Proficiency”, list your foreign language fluency skills with reference to the spoken and written levels.

 Begin “Work Experience” by describing your current position.
 For each position, provide starting and leaving dates, the name, location and focus of each company.
 Include concise details of what the job entailed your title and responsibilities.
 Make your CV more effective and emphasize what you have to offer to the employer.
 Provide examples that fit the job, to illustrate your achievements.

 If there are any time gaps between employments explain what you were doing in that time, for example raveling, at college, carrying out charity fund raising work.